iotaledger/iota-sdk/documentation/cli/docs/02-wallet.md

 ### `./wallet node-info`

-Get information about currently set node.
+Displays information about currently set node.

 The wallet needs to be initialised (`init` command).